AdguardTeam/AdguardBrowserExtension/Extension/api/sample-extension/adguard-api.md

 ### `adguardApi.openAssistant`

-This method opens the Adguard assistant UI in the specified tab.
+This method opens the AdGuard assistant UI in the specified tab.
 You should also add a listener for messages with type `assistant-create-rule` for rules, which are created by the Adguard assistant.

 #### Syntax
 ```javascript